 If you don’t have these answers, start by building a cash flow forecast.
 A cash flow forecast will show you how certain costs, initiatives, and seasonality affect your business.
 It will also help you decide precisely how much capital you need to cover both your short-term cash requirements and long-term growth plans.

 How Much are You Willing to “Pay” for Capital?

 There is always a cost to raising money.
 Some forms of capital are cheap, like friends and family or low-interest bank loans.
 But there are still long-term financial or emotional costs that you must factor into your decision.

 Equity capital or grants, on the other hand, can be a huge relief for companies in growth mode who can’t afford to spend money on interest.
 But there is a significant amount of time involved in securing and servicing such funding.
 And, in most cases, you must be willing to give up some control.

 What Level of Effort or Risk Can You Absorb?

 Certain types of capital are easy to secure and manage, while others take time and have more strings attached.
 That doesn’t mean you should always take the simple route, however.
 Easy money sometimes poses a higher risk.

 If you’ve reached a point of maturity with your business where you have the resources and desire to pursue and manage less risky sources of capital, it may be worth your while.
 For those who are just getting started, however, this may not be an option.

 After collectively raising over $2B in funding, the TCRH team brings a comprehensive, step-by-step guide to equity capital raising.

-Answering these questions is challenging for my clients because it requires them to dissect their business and their feelings about the capital-raising process.
-But it gives them a lens through which they can evaluate the merits of debt vs equity and any other alternatives they may wish to consider.
+Answering these questions is challenging for my clients because it requires them to dissect their business and feelings about the capital-raising process.
+But it also gives them a lens through which they can evaluate the merits of debt vs. equity and any other alternatives they wish to consider.